 What is the SACE?

 Students who successfully complete their senior secondary education are awarded the South Australian Certificate of Education (SACE).
-The SACE is an internationally recognised qualification that paves the way for young people to move from school to work or further training and study, and gain the skills they need for the future as citizens and in the workplace.
+The SACE is an internationally recognised qualification that paves the way for young people to move from school to work or further training and study and gain the skills they need for the future as citizens.